John M. Mason (musician)

 John M. Mason, MBE (21 January 1940 – 22 January 2011) was a Scottish solicitor, musician, composer and conductor.
 He was the co-founder, musical director, and conductor of the Scottish Fiddle Orchestra from its creation in 1980 until his death in 2011.

 Early life and education

-John M. Mason, MBE was born in Kirkwall, Scotland in 1940 to William and Tomima (Toza) Mason.
+John M. Mason, MBE was born in Kirkwall, Scotland in 1940 to James and Tomima (Toza) Mason.
 He attended Kirkwall Grammar School, before moving to Wigtown with his family after the war.
 He then attended Douglas Ewert High School in Newton Stewart, and graduated from the University of Edinburgh with a law degree.

 Both of Mason's parents were musicians, his father played the fiddle and his mother the piano, and he took up both instruments in childhood.
-Upon his father's insistence, he left his fiddle at home while attending University so he could focus entirely on his studies, but he picked it up again during the summer holidays.
+Upon his father's insistence, he left his fiddle at home while attending university so he could focus entirely on his studies, but he picked it up again during the summer holidays.
 He joined the Mona Stewart Dance Band, and with them played at weddings and bookings all over southwest Scotland.